What Works and What You Need to Know!

 Here’s another good source of reference for Osteoarthritis – Mayo Clinic.
 Well worth a few minutes of your time.

 Do whatever it takes to get healthier and fitter.
-This will help improve your OA condition more than anything else but you have to stick at it and it won’t happen in five minutes.
-If you do start an exercise program you will certainly to feel better within a month.
+This will help improve your OA condition more than anything else but you have to stick at it because it won’t happen in five minutes.
+If you do start an exercise program you will certainly begin to feel better within a month or two.

 Here is a good starter exercise video, led by a registered Nuffield Health physiotherapist, to show you how to manage pain and increase mobility in joints affected by Osteoarthritis.
 Give it a try.